 (d) Non-priority retention areas.
-On tracts where there is insufficient priority retention area to satisfy the forest retention requirements, of the forest conservation threshold in section 10.5-22(c), these requirements shall be satisfied through the retention of non priority areas provided that:
+On ~~sitetracts~~ where there is insufficient priority retention area to satisfy the ~~forest~~ retention requirements ~~of the forest conservation threshold in section 10.5-22(c)~~, these requirements shall be satisfied through the retention of non priority areas provided that:

-- (1) Priority areas are protected in retention areas; - (2) A minimum 5,000 square foot protection zone is specified; - (3) All critical root zone areas are included in the protection area; and - (4) The non priority areas provide one or more of the following benefits: - a.
-A vegetative buffer between two different land uses. - b.
+- (1) Priority areas are protected in retention areas; - (2) A minimum ~~five thousand~~^(4,500) square foot protection zone is specified; - (3) All critical root zone areas are included in the protection area; and - (4) The non priority areas provide one ~~(1)~~ or more of the following benefits: - a.
+A vegetative buffer between two ~~(2)~~ different land uses. - b.
 Wildlife habitat. - c.
 Water quality. - d.
 Reduces runoff from erosion. - e.
 Reduces flooding. - f.
 Protects steep slopes. - g.
 Provides areas for recreation and outdoor education activities.

-(5) Clearing below the break even point must be justified in accordance with the requirements of subsection (c)(4) of this section.
+~~(5) Clearing below the break even point must be justified in accordance with the requirements of subsection (c)(4) of this section.~~

-(e) ~~Priority trees.
-Written justification signed by the applicant and approved by the Code Administrator must be provided for removal of all trees listed in subsection (b)(4), (5), (6) and (7) above.
-Said justification must contain the following information:~~ a. ~~Right of way.~~ b. ~~Access to the tract.~~ c. ~~Utility connections.~~ d. ~~Other City developmental standards.~~ e. ~~Conditions on the tract and best design practices.~~
+(e) Priority trees.
+Written justification signed by the applicant and approved by the City Forester must be provided for removal of all trees listed in subsection (b)(4), (5), (6) and (7) above.
+Said justification must contain the following information:

-(1) ~~How removal of the priority tree(s) is required to accommodate one of the following:~~
+~~(1) How removal of the priority tree(s) is required to accommodate one (1) of the following:~~ d.
+Other City developmental standards.